 I’ve come to the conclusion that the perfect chocolate chip cookie does not exist.
-Much for the same reason as the perfect boyfriend/man does not exist.

 Chocolate Chip Cookies